mnms/docs/docs/get-started-with-scratch.md

 (1) Intel MKL 2019 library install

-- go to the website: https://software.intel.com/en-us/mkl/choose-download/macos
+- Go to the website: https://software.intel.com/en-us/mkl/choose-download/macos
-- register and login
+- Register and login
-- select product named "Intel * Math Kernel Library for Linux" or "Intel * Math Kernel Library for Mac" from the select box "Choose Product to Download"
+- Select product named "Intel * Math Kernel Library for Linux" or "Intel * Math Kernel Library for Mac" from the select box "Choose Product to Download"
 - Choose a Version "2019 Update 2" and download
-- unzip the file and execute the install.sh file with root account or (sudo command)
+- Unzip the file and execute the install.sh file with root account or (sudo command)

 ``` bash
     sudo ./install.sh
 ```

-- choose custom install and configure the install directory /opt/intel (with sudo, /opt/intel is the default installation path, just confirm it)
+- Choose custom install and configure the install directory /opt/intel (with sudo, /opt/intel is the default installation path, just confirm it)

 ``` bash
 matthew@fbg05 /opt/intel $ pwd